at our Open Days

 Dr Alexandra Moores

-Prokaryotic DNA repair, small regulatory RNAs, antimicrobials and gene regulation.
+Alexandra retains an active interest in prokaryotic DNA repair, small RNAs, antimicrobials and gene regulation.